SPECIAL INSTALLATION

 Solid bodies (AE)Small objects (AE2)IP3X709.512.2.1.2

-• AF2/AF3 atmospheric classification (Reg 709.512.2.1.3).
-All equipment on or above a jetty, wharf, pier or pontoon must be suitable for AF2 conditions — the presence of atmospheric corrosive or polluting substances (salt spray, moisture).
-Where hydrocarbons are present (e.g. fuel pontoons), the requirement escalates to AF3.
-Material selection, protective coatings, and gasket integrity must all satisfy the applicable classification.
+• AF2 and AF3 (Reg 709.512.2.1.3).
+Equipment on or above a jetty, wharf, pier or pontoon must be suitable for atmospheric corrosive or polluting substances.
+Where hydrocarbons are present — a fuel pontoon, for instance — the requirement steps up to AF3.
+Material choice, coatings and gasket integrity all have to satisfy the applicable class.

 Try Elec-Mate free for 7 days